microsoft/azure-iot-developer-kit/docs/_projects/03-remote-monitoring.md

 1. In the RemoteMonitoring sample window, use **Quick Open** or `Ctrl+P` (macOS: `Cmd+P`), type `task device`, and then click **device-upload**.
 The interactive command line prompts you to set DevKit to configuration mode.

-2. On DevKit, press and hold button A, press the Reset button, and then release button A.
+2. On DevKit, press and hold button A, press the Reset button and then release button A.
 The screen should display `Configuration` if DevKit is running in configuration mode.

 3. Wait for the upload to complete.